Client API - Accessing past results

 Return an iterator over (utc_timestamp, logline) tuples.

-stream: string
+stream: str

 Either 'stdout' or 'stderr'.